|

 By far, the most common church-owned vehicle type has to be the church bus.
 A handful of states have issued distinct license plates specifically for church-owned buses for many decades.

-Arkansas has issued church bus plates since 1960.
-The 1998 plate shown is basically a passenger car base with a "Church Bus" sticker apparently covering the legend "The Natural State" that would normally be visible.
+The 1998, 2000, and 2010 plates shown appear to be basically passenger car bases with Church Bus stickers apparently covering the legend The Natural State that would normally be visible.
 In recent years, this is how Arkansas has issued plates for low-volume non-passenger vehicle classes.
-Earlier Arkansas church bus plates had the words "Church Bus" embossed on the plate.

-My hunch is that Alaska chose the term "Sunday School bus" and the "SS" prefix, rather than the more common term "church bus" and the obvious "CB" prefix, because "CB" was already being used, or was about to be used, for commercial bus plates.
+My hunch is that Alaska chose the term "Sunday school bus" and the "SS" prefix, rather than the more common term "church bus" and the obvious "CB" prefix, because "CB" was already being used, or was about to be used, for commercial bus plates.

 Neigboring Mississippi followed Arkansas' lead by introducing their own church bus plates a few years later, and they continue to do so today.
 Probably the first plates were issued in the fall of 1963 and indicated an October 1964 expiraiton.
 Church bus plates were issued annually through the October 1976 expiration plate.
-The plain red-on-white base plate above has the expiration year "77" lightly etched in the sticker well in the upper right corner.
+The apparently undated red-on-white base plate above actually has the expiration year "77" lightly etched in the sticker well in the upper right corner.
 It was obviously intended to be overlaid with year stickers in subsequent years.

 Also pictured are two different examples from the 2002 base, showing how Mississippi converted from embossed to flat serial numbers on some of their non-passenger plate types during the lifespan of this base.
 It looks like they also went back and re-used older plate numbers, too.
 The "44" sticker on the flat plate identifies the bus as having been registered in Lowndes County.
+The "49" sticker on the 2020 expiration plate is for Montgomery County.

 A few states have distinct license plates for vehicles owned by charitable organizations, including churches.
 Probably the vast majority of these plates are actually issued for church buses, hence my interest in them.
 However, these various plate types – charitable vehicle, no fee, tax exempt, etc. – tend to be rather obscure and are poorly documented by plate historians and spotters of current plates alike.
 A good number of states issue some sort of "exempt" plate, but frequently these are issued for government-owned vehicles, rather than for vehicles owned by charitable organizations.

 Listed and show below are some charitable and nonprofit organization-owned vehicle plate types for which I have some pretty solid information.
+There may also be others that I'm just not familiar with.

 New Jersey no-fee plates have been around since at least the mid-1930s.
 They've been consistently made with the letters "NF" as either a serial prefix or suffix.
 No-fee plates are issued for vehicles owned by various charitable or otherwise tax exempt orgainzations, including churches.
 I distinctly recall seeing one of these on a church bus in the 1980s, and without knowing exactly what it was, realized it wasn't a normal passenger plate – the serial separator was in the "wrong" place, since at the time these plates had the serial format NF-x000.